S-RM/wiskess_rust/README.md

 ## Known Issues
 The following are known issues that are being worked on for the next release:
+* No timeout for processes.
+Some of the wiskess processes may not ever stop, which prevents the pipeline (whipped) from moving on.
+To resolve this manually, find the name of the process (not wiskess_rust.exe) i.e. in TaskMan or resmon.exe and kill it.
+Such as SumECmd running for >30 mins, find SumECmd.exe and terminate the process.
 * IOC summary CSV has extra lines, isn't formatted correctly

 ## Feature requests